Professor Sarah Knight

-'"Et spes et ratio studiorum in Caesare tantum": Robert Burton and Patronage', in Supplementa Humanistica Lovaniensia XXXII (The Neo-Latin Drama), ed. by Philip Ford and Andrew Taylor (Leuven: Leuven University Press, 2013), pp. 175-188.
+'"Et spes et ratio studiorum in Caesare tantum": Robert Burton and patronage', in The Early Modern Cultures of Neo-Latin Drama, ed. by Philip Ford and Andrew Taylor, Supplementa Humanistica Lovaniensia XXXII (Leuven: Leuven University Press, 2013), pp. 175-188.
 ISBN 9789058679260.

 'Milton and the Idea of the University', in Young Milton: The Emerging Author, 1620-1642, ed. by Edward Jones (Oxford: Oxford University Press, 2013), pp. 135-156.
 ISBN 9780199698707.

 'Juvenes Ornatissimi: The Student Writing of George Herbert and John Milton', in Neo-Latin Poetry in the British Isles, ed. by Luke Houghton and Gesine Manuwald (London: Bloomsbury Academic/Bristol Classical Press, 2012), pp. 51-68.
 ISBN 9781780930145.